 What are co-ordinating conjunctions?

-We use co-ordinating conjunctions to join two parts of a sentence that are of equal weight or importance.
+We use co-ordinating or correlative conjunctions to join two parts of a sentence that are of equal weight or importance.

 All these words are co-ordinating conjunctions:

 Here are some example sentences using each one: